 HAGC will not permit any family to move during the initial year of the assisted occupancy.
-After the initial year of assisted occupancy, a family, who is not in violation of any family obligations, may move, provided that they supply sixty (60) calendar days written notice, prior to the first of the month, to both the landlord and to HAGC.
-The family must also be in compliance with all family obligations as set forth in 24 C.F.R. §982.551 to be granted HAGC permission to move.
-In any one year, a participant family may not move more than one time.
+To be granted permission to move from HAGC after the initial year of assisted occupancy, a family may move, provided that the family:

+- 1. Provide sixty (60) calendar days written notice, prior to the first of the month, to HAGC of your request to move once the current lease expires; - 2.
+Provide sixty (60) calendar days written notice, prior to the first of the month, to the landlord of your intention to relocate once the current lease expires, and provide a copy of such notice to HAGC: - 3.
+Complete and return to HAGC the Tenant Processing Center Move Briefing Certification; - 4.
+Provide HAGC with written correspondence from the landlord stating that: - (a) The landlord received notice of the request to move; and - (b) The family is in good standing meaning the family rent is current and the unit is in good condition.

+At HAGC's sole discretion, HAGC may waive this requirement if the landlord is in breach of the HAP contract or upon the written approval of the Executive Director, or designee, due extenuating circumstances in accordance with Section 1.03 of this Plan;

+- 5. Is compliant with all family obligations as set forth in 24 C.F.R. §982.551; and - 6.
+Has not moved more than one time in the past year.

 HAGC may deny permission to move if there is not sufficient funding for continued assistance or the family is not in compliance with the Program requirements and HAGC has grounds for denying or terminating the family's assistance.
 Such requests shall be documented with proper documentation demonstrating HAGC's inability to support the request.
-In the event the family's request is denied due to insufficient funding, HAGC will provide a letter to the tenant at the time the move is denied.
-HAGC shall consider a

-Family's request to move for thirty (30) days from the date the request was filed if there is insufficient funding to immediately grant the request.
-If funds become available within thirty (30) days, which would allow the Family to move, HAGC shall notify the Family by letter that funds are available, and that the request is granted.
+In the event the family's request is denied due to insufficient funding, HAGC will provide a letter to the family at the time the move is denied.
+HAGC shall consider a family's request to move for thirty (30) days from the date the request was filed if there is insufficient funding to immediately grant the request.
+If funds become available within thirty (30) days, which would allow the family to move, HAGC shall notify the family by letter that funds are available, and that the request is granted.
+A family's failure to comply with the above enumerated requirements before vacating the assisted unit will result in the delay, denial, or termination of housing assistance to the household.